Useful Links and Resources

 This amendment to Statutory Instrument 2010 No. 1176 adds North Western Synod to Schedule 2.

 The Operation of the Ecclesiastical Exemption and related planning matters for places of worship in England Guidance

 Prepared by the Department for Culture, Media & Sport for the guidance of denominations covered by the exemption.

 Procedure for the control of works to buildings

-Historic England is responsible for making recommendations to the Department of Culture, Media and Sport for the Listing of Buildings, together with recommendations in connection with Monuments, Parks
+Historic England is responsible for making recommendations to the Department of Culture, Media and Sport for the Listing of Buildings, information about the process can be found at:

 Local Heritage Listing

 In some Local Authority areas the Planning Department have established a Local List of buildings, which are not subject to formal Listing by Historic England but are considered to be of local heritage importance.
 Find out more at: